Art-Cedrick/BSIT-2102---Final-Project---Tracklist/README.md

 # Overview of the program

-A python program to create a tracklist with the following functions:
+A python program that creates a tracklist with the following functions:

-* Create a new tracklist
+* Creating a new tracklist
-* Add a song at the beginning of the tracklist
+* Adding a song at the beginning of the tracklist
-* Add a song at the end of the tracklist
+* Adding a song at the end of the tracklist
 * Play the next song
 * Play the previous song
 * Display the tracklist
 * Shuffle the tracklist